SIDDHIK-355/S3-Coding-with-AI-Agent/README.md

 # 🧠 Coding AI Mentor — Chrome Extension

-An agentic AI-powered Chrome sidebar that helps you **think through** LeetCode problems step by step — instead of just handing you the answer.
+An agentic AI-powered Chrome sidebar that helps you **think through** Coding problems step by step — instead of just handing you the answer.

 Built as **Assignment 3: Agentic AI Chrome Plugin** using the Groq API (LLaMA 3.3 70B) with a full multi-step reasoning chain.